 The project boundary encompasses the physical, geographical site of the Project sited at the Project Location.
-It would include the wind turbine installations and pooling sub-stations up to the Metering Point there is inter-state and inter-regional exchange.
-A small power exchange also takes place with neighbouring countries like Bhutan and Nepal.
+It would include the wind turbine installations and sub-station up to the Metering Point.

 According to ACM0002, for the baseline emission factor, the spatial extent of the project boundary includes the project site and all power plants connected physically to the electricity system that the CDM project power plant is connected to.